luismsgomes/qtlm/doc/ReadMe.md

 ### Snapshots

-Saving a snapshot of all current evaluations, the current mercurial and svn revision numbers as well as patch of the uncommited changes on both
+Saving a snapshot of all current evaluations, the current mercurial and svn revision numbers as well as a patch of the uncommited changes on both
  repositories:

     ./snapshot.sh save "brief description of what changed since last snapshot"

-This command will save all current evaluations into a directory, plus a copy of the configuration file, a reference (date) to the transfer models and the mercurial and svn revision numbers of `~/code/qtleap` and `~/code/tectomt`.
+This command will save all current evaluations into a directory, plus a copy of the configuration file, a reference (date) to the transfer models and the mercurial and svn revision numbers of `~/code/qtleap` and `~/code/tectomt` and the configured remote lxsuite service.
 Furthermore, uncommited changes to the repositories are also saved in the form of a unified diff, allowing us to recover the current source code in full extent.